Nikki Tyler

-Nikki Tyler (born December 4, 1972, in Berkeley, California) is a former pornographic actress best known for her work in the 1990s and for her selection as the December 1995 Penthouse Pet of the Month.
+Nikki Tyler is a former pornographic film actress best known for her work in the 1990s and for her selection as the December 1995 Penthouse Pet of the Month.
+She was inducted into the AVN Hall of Fame in 2026.

 Career

 Tyler became Penthouse magazine's Pet of the Year in 1995.
-After her Vivid contract, she went on to work for companies such as Wicked Pictures and Adam & Eve.
-According to IAFD, her last film was in 2003.

 Personal life

-Aged 21, Tyler married a man who worked at a newspaper stand.
-While married, she also had an off-screen lesbian relationship with porn actress Jenna Jameson.
+While married, Tyler had an off-screen lesbian relationship with fellow porn actress Jenna Jameson.
 The couple lived together for a number of years before they separated.
 Jameson continued to see Tyler even during the period when she got involved with Jay Grdina.
 Tyler retired from the industry in the early 2000s.
 As of 2004, she is living with her husband and daughter in California.